david-drew/OpenVINO-Samples/README.md

 To run the demo:
 1. Download the gettysburg address from [here](https://www2.cs.uic.edu/~i101/SoundFiles/gettysburg.wav).
+2. Use this application:  offline_speech_recognition_app
-2. Launch the demo, point it at the wav file, and execute it.
+3. Launch the demo, point it at the wav file, and execute it.

 </details>